 Volunteer for Street Law

-Each year, MJF places law student volunteers into local classrooms to teach middle school and high school students about their legal rights.
+Each year, MJF places law student volunteers into local classrooms to teach middle school, high school and adult students about their legal rights.

 Timeline for MJF’s Street Law Program:

-- January: There will be a mandatory training session held over MLK weekend.
+- January: There will be a mandatory training session held over winter break.
 The training session provides you with a better understanding of the topics you will be teaching, an idea of what the work will be like, and a number of resources to assist you throughout the semester.
 After attending the training, street law teachers will set up a time to meet with their classroom teachers to plan the subject matter for the semester.

 - Late January – late April/early May: Throughout the semester, you will schedule a time to meet with your assigned classroom and teach the students.
-A common way to wrap-up the semester is with a mock trial, giving the students a chance to let loose and work through a common legal issue.
-Some volunteers coordinate a field trip to their law school for their classroom.
+A common way to wrap-up the semester is with a mock trial or a field trip to a courtroom or other legal service provider.
+This gives the students a chance to have an experiential learning opportunity exposing them to the legal profession.

 If you have any questions about the program, or just want to learn more, please contact the Street Law coordinator at email@example.com.